-Threat Modeling Methodologies Overview
+Threat Modeling Methodology Features

 OCTAVE (Practice Focused)

-PASTA (Attacker Focused)
+P.A.S.T.A.
+Threat Modeling (Attacker Focused)

 This alignment can sometimes be a weakness of the PASTA threat modeling methodologies.
 Depending on the technological literacy of key stakeholders throughout the organization, adopting the PASTA methodology can require many additional hours of training and education.

-VAST (Enterprise Focused)
+VAST Threat Modeling (Enterprise Focused)